 Habit #2: Cut Out Preservatives

 This is definitely a must; the keto diet is healthful, organic and plant-food based.
 If you can’t make it or grow it, it isn’t going to help you reach ketosis.
 Just by turning over our pantry from carbohydrate and preservative-full snack foods and staples such as processed granola to nuts and sugar-free jerky, we automatically reduced our carbohydrate (and our spirits doubled!)

 Not sure what a keto pantry looks like?
 Schedule time with us!
 We will help you with a pantry makeover.

 Sourcing locally offers the richest and freshest organic produce and products that will be the baseline for your meal planning.
 More vegetables and berries at the ready will also help you ensure you maintain your vegetable-to-protein ratios.
 Start substituting keto-friendly vegetables for chips and high-carbohydrate snacks and watch the change in your waistline.

 Keto Vegetables: The Best and the Worst from Diet Doctor: https://www.dietdoctor.com/low-carb/keto/vegetables

 Simple protein-rich meals that combine a meat such as salmon with a green like cheddar-cheese broccoli and a quinoa side can be easy to cook.
 Not so confident in the kitchen?
 Take a quick lesson from the many chefs offering free cooking programs online.
 It has never been easier to learn simple, new tricks in the kitchen.

 Habit #5: Learn to Bake

-Do you have a “thing” for carbs?
+Do you have a “thing” for sweet treats and carbs?
 We did, too.
 We are busy keto bakers at Mor Kitchen, making everything from pies to breads.
-Plus, our test kitchen meal favorites make it simple to plan with us each week.
+Plus, our Weekly at Mor plans make it simple to make healthy meals with us each week.

 Help support our good food efforts by clicking links to products in our curated shopping lists and recipes.